Burning feet, to be a more precise burning sensation in the feet might be due to nerve damage in our legs, also known as neuropathy.

 They should consult a doctor and talk about their pain.
 They need to be honest, cause their doctor needs to know what he/she is dealing with.

-Physical activity on a regular basis can aid them to get in better shape, which might slow the progression of the pain by reduction of inflammation in the body.
+Physical activity regularly can aid them to get in better shape, which might slow the progression of the pain by reduction of inflammation in the body.

 In case they feel small symptoms of neuropathy, they should keep moving.
 They can go with workouts of low intensity like cycling and swimming.
 It’s best to consult a doctor to find out which exercises are pain-free and most suitable.